melontini/bootloader-unlock-wall-of-shame/brands/motorola/README.md

 - Verdict: **⛔ Avoid!**

 > [!NOTE]
-> This page does NOT cover the MOTOTRBO or APX, as these are made by Motorola Solutions, which is not related in any way to Motorola Mobility.
-Nothing is known about unlocking on Solutions devices.
+> This page does not cover MOTOTRBO or APX, which are manufactured by Motorola Solutions—a company completely separate from Motorola Mobility.
+Currently, no information is available on unlocking Solutions devices.

-To start off, to unlock your bootloader you have to submit a request on their website, which is pretty bad on its own (*wink* [Huawei](/brands/huawei/README.md)).
+To unlock your bootloader, you have to submit a request on [this][Unlock Code Website] website, which is pretty bad on its own (*wink* [Huawei](/brands/huawei/README.md)).

 In addition, [this forum post][Old devices ineligible] says that once a device passes a certain age (the age not being specified), the device becomes ineligible.